datalad-handbook/book/docs/intro/user_types.rst

 Umm, sure.
 In principle, you can jump through the Basics and checkout precisely the sections you need, even though not all things will become clear.
+Its best to keep the :ref:`cheat` near by.

 You want to know how to set-up and share an analysis with DataLad?
 Reading chapters :ref:`chapter_datasets`, :ref:`chapter_gitannex`,